 Further, he had an extensive wall calendar where every day that he wrote, he would cross off the day with a big red X. Between the commitment to daily writing leveraged by the physical act of marking off his calendar, Jerry’s daily efforts produced the gold that we know to be the sitcom Seinfeld and beyond.
 Today the term is called gamification, and it’s a powerful tool that companies use to drive results both with their products and their employees to boost performance.

 Closing remarks for my readers:

-In closing, I have some very concrete action steps for you to consider.
-First, you have to determine your why or why’s along with your goals and write them down.
-I like sticky notes and learned this little trick from my long-time mentor, “King of Sales”, Jeffrey Gitomer.
-Also, determine the 2-3 key behaviors that you will need to adopt in achieving your goals and write them down as well.
+In closing, I have some concrete action steps for you to consider.
+First, you must determine your why or why’s along with your goals and write them down.
+I like sticky notes and learned this little trick from my long-time mentor, “King of Sales,” Jeffrey Gitomer.
+Also, determine the 2-3 key behaviors you will need to adopt in achieving your goals and write them down.

 Now post them in the following places to help keep your focus laser-sharp on what you’re working to achieve and why.

 - Bathroom mirror